v-sundaresan/truenet/README.md

        -bfactor, --batch_factor              Number of subjects to be considered for each mini-epoch [default = 10] -loss, --loss_function                Applying spatial weights to loss function.
 Options: weighted, nweighted [default=weighted]
        -gdir, --gmdist_dir                   Directory containing GM distance map images.
 Required if -loss = weighted [default = None]
        -vdir, --ventdist_dir                 Directory containing ventricle distance map images.
 Required if -loss = weighted [default = None]
        -nclass, --num_classes                Number of classes to consider in the target labels (nclass=2 will consider only 0 and 1 in labels; any additional class will be considered part of background class [default = 2] -plane, --acq_plane                   The plane in which the model needs to be fine-tuned.
 Options: axial, sagittal, coronal, all [default  all]
-       -ilr, --init_learng_rate              Initial LR to use in scheduler for fine-tuning [0, 0.1] [default=0.0001]
-       -lrm, --lr_sch_mlstone                Milestones for LR scheduler (e.g. -lrm 5 10 - to reduce LR at 5th and 10th epochs) [default = 10]
+       -da, --data_augmentation              Applying data augmentation [default = True] -af, --aug_factor                     Data inflation factor for augmentation [default = 2] -sv_resume, --save_resume_training    Whether to save and resume training in case of interruptions (default-False) -ilr, --init_learng_rate              Initial LR to use in scheduler for fine-tuning [0, 0.1] [default=0.0001] -lrm, --lr_sch_mlstone                Milestones for LR scheduler (e.g. -lrm 5 10 - to reduce LR at 5th and 10th epochs) [default = 10]
        -gamma, --lr_sch_gamma                Factor by which the LR needs to be reduced in the LR scheduler [default = 0.1]